Latest WOCNCB-CFCN Practice Tests

 3. Warmth of the feet

-ch of the following foot conditions is characterized by the presence of res, ulcers, corns, calluses, and dermatitis?
+Which of the following foot conditions is characterized by the presence of fissures, ulcers, corns, calluses, and dermatitis?

 Explanation: Foot eczemais a foot condition characterized by the presence of fissures, ulcers, corns, calluses, and dermatitis.
 It refers to inflammation of the skin on the feet, often caused by allergic reactions or irritants.
 Athlete's foot, also known as tinea pedis, is a fungal infection characterized by itching, redness, and scaling of the skin.
 Plantar fasciitis is a condition involving inflammation of the plantar fascia, resulting in heel pain.
 Ingrown toenail is a condition in which the edge of the toenail grows into the surrounding skin,